BiOpt/BiOpt.github.io/_pages/solvers.md

 end
 ```
 <div style="text-align:justify;">
-This example is from <a href="/files/BOLIBver2.zip">BOLIBver2</a>, in which more examples can be found.
+This example is from <a href="/files/BOLIBver2.zip">BOLIBver2</a>, where more examples can be found.
 In the <a href="/files/menu-of-BiOpt.pdf">menu-of-BiOpt</a>, we also present several other ways to define the examples that are different with the way to define examples in <a href="/files/BOLIBver2.zip">BOLIBver2</a>.
 </div>